surgems/ec-events/content/collections/thrill-rides/extreme.md

         content:
           -
             type: text
-            text: 'Not suitable for people with heart or back conditions or of a nervous disposition should avoid riding The Beast.
+            text: 'Not suitable for people with heart or back conditions or of a nervous disposition should avoid riding.
 Other medical conditions that may preclude riding include pregnancy, recent surgery, broken bones, or neck problems.'
     type: additional_info
     enabled: true
 ---